ahmad-irshad/JavaScriptProjects/README.md

 # JavaScriptProjects

- Some projects to demonstrate Simple JavaScript
+This Repository will conatain 20 projects developed with HTML, CSS, JavaScript